mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 ##### 1:28:55

-Well actually, briefly speaking, if you want to reach the other shore, let's take one step, huh?
+Well actually, briefly speaking – if you want to reach the other shore, let's take one step, huh?
 Shikantaza, okay?
-Just take one step. *[He snaps his fingers.]* It's a very simple practice: let's take one step. *[There is a loud noise of a passing hot rod car.]* But we do this mostly.
+Just take one step. *[He snaps his fingers.]* It's a very simple practice: let's take one step. *[There is a loud sound of an engine as a vehicle accelerates and passes by.]* But we do this mostly.
 On the other shore, *go* and gassho are included, simultaneously.
 This is one step.
 That is shikantaza.

 So, there are many ways to take one step.
-Everyone is different, takes a different way of one step.
-Don't you think so?
+Everyone is different and takes one step in a different way, don't you think so?
 Everyone takes even one step in a different way.
-So, somebody takes one step and immediately stumbles over; somebody enjoys very much; somebody always suffers; and somebody has sadness and is pensive; lots of types of one step.
+So, somebody takes one step and immediately stumbles over; somebody enjoys it very much; somebody always suffers; and somebody has sadness and is pensive – lots of types of one step.
 So, how to take one step in the *best* way?
 That is [the practice].
 I don't know.
-But we know, we can take one step.
+But we know we can do one step.

 Can you see the difference?
-Anyway, just one step, okay?
-Or, if you aim at this shore – in the long system, long life in the time process, from this shore to the other shore – we see this.
-And then if you focus on just the goal, then that main purpose of life is to meet this goal.
-The lifestyle becomes different.
-Don't you think so?
+If you aim at just one step, or, if you aim at this shore in the long life in the time process, from this shore to the other shore – we see this.
+If you focus on just the goal, and the main purpose of life is to meet this goal – the lifestyle becomes different.
 Do you understand?
-Because, it's different.
-Because you want *this* goal.
+Because [it's] different – because you want *this* goal.
 For this, in order to reach this goal, you have to struggle for life.
-Creating many things, try to do many things, and successes, failures; many things.
-And then you reach the goal – immediately you have to start to do something again, in order to reach the new goal.
-So always there is a goal, struggle.
-Whatever you have been struggling for, it's a distraction.
+Creating many things, trying to do many things, and successes, failures; many things.
+And then you reach the goal, and immediately you have to start to do something again, in order to reach the new goal.
+So always there is a struggle.
+[Whatever] you have been struggling for, it's a distraction.
 This is very common; the [dualistic](glossary#dualistic) world.

-##### 1:31:20

-So in the modern civilization, we can have a better life.
-The better life we aim at is sort of a goal; but it's not a goal, already, it's still [suffering](glossary#suffering).
-We suffer from the goal maybe we have reached.
-So, still struggling.
+So in modern civilization, we can have a better life.
+The better life we aim at is sort of a goal.
+But it's not a goal; already it's still [suffering](glossary#suffering).
+We suffer from the goal.
+Maybe we have reached [the goal, but we are] still struggling.
 That is really distraction.

 ##### 1:31:53

 **Question**: Are you saying then that when you take one step it isn't a struggle?

-**Katagiri**: Yes, this is.
+**Katagiri**: Yes.

 **Same person**: There is no struggle?

 **Katagiri**: No struggle.
-Perfectly no struggle.
-No [suffering](glossary#suffering), no [delusions](glossary#delusion).
+Perfectly no struggle; no [suffering](glossary#suffering), no [delusions](glossary#delusion).
 Perfect.

-**Same person**: So if this goal becomes a particular step?
+**Same person**: So, if this goal becomes just to take step?

 **Katagiri**: Just one step.

 **Same person**: That means take the next step?

-**Katagiri**: This goal is immense; not goal you are looking at.
+**Katagiri**: This goal is immense; not a goal you are looking at.
 This goal is immense, long.

 **Same person**: How do I look at myself then?